moooofly/MarkSomethingDown/Linux/Kernel 问题汇总.md

 # Kernel 问题汇总

 - "Kernel panic - not syncing: Hard LOCKUP"
+- "Kernel panic - not syncing: Fatal hardware error!"
 - "INFO: task `<process>`:`<pid>` blocked for more than 120 seconds"
-- "unable to handle kernel NULL pointer dereference at 0000000000000010"
+- "BUG: unable to handle kernel NULL pointer dereference at 0000000000000010"
 - "kernel: EPT: Misconfiguration"
-- "Kernel panic - not syncing: Fatal hardware error!"

 ----------